 Those applying for citizenship have long had to show they have the financial means to take care of themselves.
-But proposed changes to how the government determines whether someone is likely to become a public charge – a person dependent upon the government for their welfare – would look at more aspects of an immigrant’s financial life.
+But in August 2019, the Trump administration unveiled a new rule that would deny permanent legal status to those deemed to be a public charge – a person dependent upon the government for their welfare.

-In October, the Department of Homeland Security (DHS) released proposed guidelines to help determine whether an immigrant would be likely to become a public charge.
+The rule unveiled by the Department of Homeland Security (DHS) last August included guidelines that would help determine whether an immigrant would be likely to become a public charge.

-Under the proposal, the government would look at such criteria as credit histories and credit scores, and whether the immigrant has used public benefits in the past and whether he has the money to pay for private health insurance.
-Currently under a 60-day public comment period, the rules would apply to immigrants seeking a visa or a change in their immigration status.
+Under the guidelines, the government would look at such criteria as credit histories and credit scores, and whether the immigrant has used public benefits in the past and whether they have the money to pay for private health insurance.
+The rules would apply to immigrants seeking a visa or a change in their immigration status.

 Zeroing in on credit

-There are a number of good reasons to look at an immigrant’s credit, according to the proposed guidelines.
-Credit reports contain a wealth of information on a person, such as their bill payment history, loans and bankruptcies.
-Credit scores can also shed light on someone’s financial situation.
+There are a number of good reasons to look at an immigrant’s credit, according to the rule.

 Some foreigners seeking citizenship may already have a credit history even though they don’t have a Social Security number, says Rod Griffin, director of consumer education at Experian.